Talking Therapy that helps reconnect you back to yourself and others

 3. Alongside integrative psychotherapeutic techniques, I also use solution-focused coaching methods.
 The lessons your child will learn in our sessions will have ongoing benefits.
 I equip all my clients with a psychological toolbox that can be repeatedly used throughout their lifetime to manage difficult emotions in the future.

-If the client does not attend the session they have booked or wishes to end the session sooner than the hour allocated to them they are at liberty to do so....however, the fee for the hour set aside for their session will still be charged at the agreed rate of £80.00.
+If you, the client, does not attend the session they have booked or wishes to end the session sooner than the hour allocated to them they are at liberty to do so....however, the fee for the hour set aside for the session will still be charged at the agreed rate of £85.00.

 Cancellation terms apply.
 Should you decide to proceed with therapy, these terms can be found on the initial therapy contract.

 It is advisable for clients to have one hour, weekly sessions until they feel that their symptoms have become manageable.
-Thereafter, some clients may decide to take a break from therapy in the knowledge that they can come back as and when needed.
-Some clients might decide to move to fortnightly sessions, three weekly sessions or monthly check-in sessions.
+Thereafter, some clients may decide to reduce to once fortnightly sessions, or take a break from therapy in the knowledge that they can come back as and when needed.
+Some clients might decide to move to three weekly sessions or monthly check-in sessions.
+There is no precriptive route for therapy.
+Each persons needs will be different.

 Clients have the flexibility to decide which course of action is best for them.